xiaosq2000/YOLO-World/yolo_world_ros/README.md

   - Overlay with bounding boxes and `"label score"` text.
   - Uses the OKLCh palette and HUD settings described above.
   - Enabled/disabled via the `visualize` dynamic parameter.

-- `~diagnostics` (`diagnostic_msgs/DiagnosticArray`)
-  - Private diagnostics topic containing one `DiagnosticStatus` for the detector and, when enabled, one for the tagger.
-  - Each status reports `latency_ms` and a level (OK/WARN/ERROR/STALE) based on thresholds and staleness.

 - `label_set` (`yolo_world_ros/LabelSet`)
   - Unified message that carries both the current labels and an optional color palette.